-The 21,000 gallon open top frac tank is typically used to store a variety of fluids including fresh water, waste water, and occasionally fuel.
-The open top makes it simple to check fluid levels and allows for easy access to clean the tank after the job is finished.
+The 21,000-gallon (500 BBL) open top frac tank can store a variety of liquids.
+This includes freshwater, wastewater, and occasionally fuel.
+The open top makes it simple to check fluid levels and allows easy access for cleaning the tank after a job.

 - Storing liquids like run-off water, diesel fuel, glycol, and oils in the environmental, agricultural, energy, construction, and chemical industries.

 A 16,000-gallon Double Wall is the tank of choice when environmental concerns run high.
 Its second internal wall assures the highest standards when dealing with dangerous chemicals.
 This is especially critical when operating near fresh water areas.

 - Containment of dangerous chemicals in environmental applications near fresh water